About

 Biography

-古川 あいか Aika Furukawa was born in Aichi, Japan in 1982.
-She finished her studies at the Tokyo University of the Arts (Department of Fine Art, Oil Painting) in 2008.
-Between 2012 and 2015, she was a trainee in the programme of overseas study for upcoming artists from the Agency for Cultural Affairs of The Japanese Government and the Pola Art Foundation.
+Aika was born in Aichi, Japan in 1982.
+She finished her studies at the Tokyo University of the Arts in 2008.
+Agency for Cultural Affairs of The Japanese Government and Pola Art Foundation; Trainee in 2012-15.
+Her artistic journey spans across Brussels, Leipzig and Tokyo.

 Awards